nobbyknox/malachite/README.md

 Update (2014-04-10): What started as a Ruby on Rails project just died an early death.
 The project will be converted to use Node.js on the back-end and Ember.js on the front-end.

+Update (2015-11-13): Here we go, but with Angular.js instead of Ember.js.